ossrs/srs-docs/src/pages/faq-srs-stack.md

 If you use `ossrs/srs-stack:1`, it is the latest version, and you need to update manually, such as `docker pull ossrs/srs-stack:1`.

-If you use BT panel, just delete the application and reinstall the new version, the data is saved in the `/data` directory and will not be lost.
+If you use aaPanel panel, just delete the application and reinstall the new version, the data is saved in the `/data` directory and will not be lost.

 <a name="how-to-set-domain"></a><br/><br/><br/>